gateward/api/README.md

 ## Getting Started

 This project is still at an early stage of development.
 This is not ready for production yet.
+If you want to learn to install Gateward please go to [Gateward docs](https://docs.gateward.io)

 ### Install
 ```console